theo-armour/agenda/3-0-entities/0-next-village/diana-greer.md

 * 415 271 4286
 * diana94133@pm.me

+## 2024-11-21

+Hi Diana

+I've read the intro, first chapter, epilogue and glossary of White Women.
+Some thoughts: Many meaningful, believable, depressing observations.
+The ignorance, insensitivity and close-mindedness.
+Of me.
+Of us.

+The difficulty, the impossibility of seeing oneself clearly and finding some way of doing something useful.

+I have exhibited all nine practices of white supremacy they discuss.
+I acknowledge that I will most likely continue to do so in the future.
+My hope is that I continue to learn, become aware and update my behaviors so as to diminish being evil.

+Theo

 ## 2024-11-19 Diana's reply

 I am excited to tell you how I became radicalized.
 I read the book White Women by Saira Rao and Regina Jackson.
 I considered myself a non-racist person, and I was proud if the way I "didn't see color."
 Ugh.
 I learned I had more to learn on that.
 Then, I accidentally learned about the genocide happening in Palestine.
 I spend 12 noon to 12:30, M-F at JewishVoiceForPeace.org's webinar.
 The folks there are helping form my political world views.
 They have lit a fire.
 And of course as a longtime fan of EFF I care about preserving my rights and freedoms on the internet.
 Combine these things together and that makes me a person aiming to spend her final years helping buck the systems that enslave many.